 Courses at the 500, 600, and 700 levels are graduate credit courses.
-Courses at the 400 level apply to graduate degree requirements when appearing on an approved pro-
+Courses at the 400 level apply to graduate degree requirements when appearing on an approved program of study.
+However, 400-level courses are not graduate courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.